AlphaCloudX/Images-From-Legacy-Mc-Client/README.md

 - Features were developed **from late 2016 through summer 2019**.
 - The speed modifications were last tested in summer 2019.
 - Images and videos showcase the client’s evolution and capabilities.
+- Around 2020, I moved on from making a personal game cheating client to picking up Python and automating other things.

 ---

-*⚠️ Note: All content in this repository is for educational and archival purposes only.*
+*⚠️ Note: All content in this repository is for educational and archival purposes only.
+The Cheats Don't really bypass anymore, either, as they haven't been kept up to date.*